Convergence: Courage in a Crisis

-Convergence: Courage in a Crisis is a 2021 British documentary film made for Netflix and directed by Orlando von Einsiedel with the help of several co-directors (Hassan Akkad, Lieven Corthouts, Mohammad Reza Eyni, Amber Fares, Guillermo Galdos, Lali Houghton, Sara Khaki, Wenhau Lin, Mauricio Monteiro Filho, Juhi Sharma).
+Convergence: Courage in a Crisis is a 2021 British documentary film made for Netflix and directed by Orlando von Einsiedel with the help of several co-directors (Hassan Akkad, Lieven Corthouts, Mohammadreza Eyni, Amber Fares, Guillermo Galdos, Lali Houghton, Sara Khaki, Wenhau Lin, Mauricio Monteiro Filho, Juhi Sharma).
 The film depicts the effects of the COVID-19 pandemic by following several stories throughout eight countries.
 It was released on 12 October 2021.
 The film received a nomination for ‘Outstanding Current Affairs Film’ at the 43rd News & Documentary EMMYS.

 Production

-The film was shot by 10 teams across different countries: the U.K., Peru, India, the U.S, Iran, and Brazil.
+The film was shot by 10 teams across different countries: the U.K., Peru, India, the U.S., Iran, and Brazil.